 What is the best cat food for hedgehogs?
 The best type of cat food for hedgehogs is dry cat biscuits as these are low in fat (less than 15%) and have a good balance of protein, at around 30%.
 Wet cat food can also be given in moderation but this food doesn’t contain enough protein for hedgehogs.

 Any choice of cat food must provide a nutritious basis to keep the hedgehog healthy and keep them away from becoming obese, as some hedgehogs can tend to gorge themselves on food.

-A healthy diet helps keep serious medical conditions at bay by reducing the chances of them becoming obese (you can also check out my article What foods are safe for African Pygmy hedgehogs?).
+A healthy diet helps keep serious medical conditions at bay by reducing the chances of them becoming obese (you can also check out my article What foods are safe for hedgehogs?).
 Now let’s look at how to choose the best cat food.